DWI vs. DUI in Maryland

 While many people use the terms

-driving while impaired (DWI) and driving while intoxicated (DUI) interchangeably to refer to the act
+driving while impaired (DWI) and driving under the influence (DUI) interchangeably to refer to the

-of drunk driving, in the state of Maryland, these are treated as separate
+act of drunk driving, in the state of Maryland, these are treated as separate offenses.

-offenses.
-While these charges are similar in nature and are often charged
+While these charges are similar in nature and are often charged at the

 Regardless of the specifics, any type of drunk driving charge is a serious